PulpCattel/Spawn/README.md

 The **core** of Spawn is the automatic creation of a new wallet, called `spawned`, which goal is to keep the mixing history totally segregated from the user wallets.
-They are conceived to be short lived and to be renewed often.
+Spawned wallets are conceived to be short lived and to be renewed often.

 Spawn allows to mix with Wasabi barely touching the GUI (potentially never), offers a simple command line interface to follow the daemon mixing and